renovatebot/renovate/docs/usage/self-hosted-configuration.md

 This directory is used to cache downloads when `binarySource=docker` or `binarySource=install`.

-Use this option if you need such downloads to be stored outside of Renovate's regular cache directory (`cacheDir`).
+Use this option if you need such downloads to be stored outside Renovate's regular cache directory (`cacheDir`).

 ## customEnvVariables

-This configuration will be applied after all other environment variables so you can use it to override defaults.
+This configuration will be applied after all other environment variables, so you can use it to override defaults.

 ## detectGlobalManagerConfig